-Neneh has previously worked on the MPH part-time and full-time programmes as the Dissertation Lead and retains this responsibility for the part-time programme alongside leading the student-led SLICC course.
+Neneh has previously worked on the MPH part-time and full-time programme as the Dissertation Lead and retains this responsibility for the part-time programme alongside leading the student-led SLICC course.

 During 2020, Neneh helped almost 100 students across two programmes navigate the dissertation process in a climate where they could not come to university and the research methods had to constantly change in response to the pandemic.
 Neneh also provided a great deal of pastoral support for students who were stressed and isolated, worried that the project they had planned for could no longer happen.
 Her students completed and graduated with marks no lower than any other cohort, in thanks largely to her guidance.

 While Neneh’s main interest and passion is education, she has worked as a qualitative health researcher for 15 years at the University of Stirling and at the University of Edinburgh in health topics such as cancer and tobacco focusing on understanding and addressing health inequalities in these areas.
 Her main research focus is preventing and reducing smoking in the home and her PhD on children and young people’s views and experiences of their parents’ smoking in the home was instrumental in introducing the policy which banned smoking in cars in Scotland.

 Neneh’s current Scottish Government funded-project together with Dr Rachel O’Donnell and other colleagues from the University of Stirling and Stephen McBurney, an alumni student from the MPH programme, explores how nicotine replacement therapy can be used for temporary abstinence from smoking in the home.